GLP-1 medications explained: how they work and which is right for you

 The role of GLP-1 in the body:

-Why they are so effective:
+Why they work so well:

 GLP-1 medicines available in the UK